Mzaki-dev/Fit-Plant-Backend/README.md

 # Fit Plant Backend

 A FastAPI backend with user roles (admin and worker).
-Admins can perform CRUD operations on workers.
+Admins can perform CRUD operations on workers and tasks.

 ## Project Structure